ngine-io/chaotic/README.md

 Depending on the Cloud API used, it may kill allocations (Hashicorp Nomad), reboot or stop/start virtual machines in your Cloud environment.

+With no arguments given, Chaotic runs as a one shot meant to be executed as cron job.
+Passing `--periodic` runs it as daemon configurable mintute intervals `--interval 5` (1 is the default).

+Note: The config fill is re-read on every interval, no need to restart the service after a config change.

 ## Clouds

 Currently implemented Clouds: